 From everything we have read and witnessed, Elephant Hills is a place that treats their elephants well.
 They have won numerous awards for sustainable tourism and animal welfare and we never saw any signs that animals would be mistreated.

-Of course, these are still animals in captivity and not in the wild, and I’m sure there will be moments when they’d prefer to roam around freely rather than do what’s expected of them.
+Of course, these are still animals in captivity and not in the wild, and I’m sure there will be moments when they would prefer to roam around freely rather than do what’s expected of them.
 At the same time, tourism money helps to preserve so many elephants that are not capable of living in the wild.

 After meeting the elephants, we set on a canoe tour on Sok River.
 The scenery here is simply spectacular and the canoe trip was a real jungle experience – we even saw a couple of snakes hanging in the trees!